A. The application process is very simple, enrol in only 4 steps. See more.

 However, 16 and 17 year olds may enter the adult General English course or an Academic Course if requested.
 Acceptance of 16 and 17 years old will be at the discretion of the Academic department (Young Learners tuition fee and Adult Textbook/Material Fee Policy apply).

-A. Auckland and Wellington are multi-cultural cities with people from all over the world.
+A. Auckland is a multi-cultural cities with people from all over the world.

 A typical Kiwi family in Auckland may have Asian, European or a Polynesian background for example.
 All our families are carefully selected by our homestay department.
 They are located in safe neighbourhoods around the city.